RoverCore/Documentation/content/en/docs/Concepts/Identity.md

 - The only method in this class is OnModelCreating(ModelBuilder) which configures the schema needed for the identity framework.

 ## **Where is Identity in RoverCore?**
-RoverCore uses ASP.NET 6's identity.
+RoverCore uses ASP.NET 6’s identity.
 Some notable updates include simplified development, better performance, and productivity from the hot reload function.
-Using dependency injection, identity is useful in Rovercore due to the UserManager and SignInManager services.
+Using dependency injection, identity is useful in RoverCore due to the UserManager and SignInManager services.
 Both of those services are used in any controller if necessary.
 For Example
 ```C#
   private readonly UserManager<ApplicationUser> _userManager;
     private readonly SignInManager<ApplicationUser> _signInManager;